 If you have, you aren’t alone.
 It’s why retailers use window displays to capture customers’ attention.

 Any brick-and-mortar store should have creative, engaging window displays to increase their foot traffic and bring people in.
 In this post, we’re going to look at exactly how you can create window displays that your customers can’t resist.

-All brick-and-mortar stores with front-facing windows need to use that prime real-estate to display merchandise.
+If your brick-and-mortar store has front-facing windows, it’s crucial you use that prime real estate to display merchandise.
 But how do you create an effective window display that grabs people’s attention and makes them want to come into your store?

 - Know your target audience

 - Have a clear theme